Documentation Index

 Enable Use Job SLA to apply job Key Performance Indicators (KPIs) during scheduling and route planning.

-Use Preferred Date
+Use Preferred Date to Filter Results

 When enabled, the Route Planner will prioritise the customer’s preferred date when filtering.
 If unavailable, it will default to the job logged date.